PLENARY speaker 1

 Abstract:

 Network traffic has expanded dramatically due to the Internet of Things’ (IoT) devices’ exponential expansion, making it difficult to manage load distribution and preserve performance in fog computing environments.
-The fog network can be controlled centrally via Software-Defined Networking (SDN) techniques; however they frequently fail in dynamic and heterogeneous environments.
+The fog network can be controlled centrally via Software-Defined Networking (SDN) techniques; however, they frequently fail in dynamic and heterogeneous environments.
 Despite its ability to lower latency in IoT networks, fog computing had to deal with needless switch migrations brought on by erratic traffic spikes in the various performance capacities of fog nodes.
-A hybrid strategy is presented that uses machine learning and threshold load detection to forecast traffic and reduce network interruptions, specifically focussing on pointless corrective operations that impair network performance.
-The results will be able to guide future developments in dynamic IoT network environments by increasing network efficiency and stability.
+A propose threshold awareness load classification algorithm able to provide improvement in misclassification of overload and under load controllers that helps switch migration module to make decision which will increment of network performance.

 PLENARY speaker 2